 Saira holds a BSc degree in Civil and Environmental Engineering and she received her Master’s degree in Environmental Engineering from Harvard University.
 She has extensive teaching experience and has received numerous teaching fellowships from various graduate schools at Harvard, including the Graduate School of Arts and Sciences, the Graduate School of Design, among others.
 She organized the 2011 water sustainability workshop with Professor Steve Caton that focused on the current global water crisis.

-Aleksandra is one of the 2014 Kosciuszko Foundation Fellows.
-As part of the DDes program, she served as a Teaching Fellow in the Theories of Urbanism, Landscape, Ecology (2014), Media as Method (2015), and Construction Systems (2015) courses.
+While at the GSD, she served as a teaching fellow both in the Architecture and Landscape Architecture Departments.
 In 2015, she coordinated the Turtle Mountain Band of Chippewa Indians Housing Research and Prototype Design Project hosted by the GSD Environments & Design Research Lab.
-She also co-organized the 2016 DDes Conference #decoding, which investigated the impact of codes in mapping of environments, demarcation of legal territories, operational protocols of logistics and control of built environment.
-In Fall 2016, Aleksandra taught a core design studio in the Master of Architecture program at Woodbury, Los Angeles.
+In this project, the sustainability of a housing prototype was explored both as a building-scale issue and that of extraction, transportation, and embodied energy of building materials.
+Aleksandra also co-organized the 2016 Doctor of Design Conference #decoding, which investigated the impact of codes in mapping of environments, demarcation of legal territories, operational protocols of logistics and control of built environment, highlighting the interconnections between design techniques, economic processes, and regulatory mechanisms.

 Ghazal Jafari (DDes '18) is a designer, researcher, and cofounder of OPN, an undisciplinary collective crossing geography, media, time and territory.
 Ghazal was an Aga Khan student, as well as a research fellow at the Weatherhead Center for International Affairs, a member of the Urban Theory Lab, and a coeditor of New Geographies Journal.
 Ghazal’s current research is concerned with logistics as logic of organization, and as a lens for investigating the significance of land in hyper-contingent and uncertain markets and geographies.
 Ghazal’s previous projects are invested in the landscape of infrastructural systems at multiple scales, altitudes, and across borders; also the challenges/opportunities brought with migrating climatic and economies zones.
 The geographic context of these projects range from emerging oceanic economies to submerging coastlines.
 Her writings and projects has been exhibited in Toronto, New York, San Francisco, and Montreal, and has been published/featured in Volume, Harvard Design Magazine, Azure, MONU, and Domus, among others.